apollographql/apollo-tooling/packages/apollo/README.md

 ```

 ## Publishing
-Before publishing, make sure to update the `CHANGELOG.md` file with `lerna-changelog`.
+Before publishing, make sure to update the `CHANGELOG.md`.
 In the root directory, run `npx lerna-changelog` (this requires a `GITHUB_AUTH` token that will be used to read PR labels).
 Copy the result into the `CHANGELOG.md` file and replace the top line with the CLI version that will be published.
 Then run `git add CHANGELOG.md` so that the changelog update will be included in Lerna's publish commit.
 Finally, to publish the individual packages run `npm run release`.